 It would be so irresponsible to me to share with you a strategy and then not share a few tips.
 So, here it goes!

-- Have a good understanding of your brand first (checkout this freebie)
+- Have a good understanding of your brand first

 - Create different scenes/stories that you want to capture (for example you at your home office, coffee shop, etc).

-- Create a moodboard for the different scenes/stories.
+- Create a mood board for the different scenes/stories.

 - Share at least one image of you every week (if you post 5-7x a week).

 If after reading this, you’re still not convinced than I challenge you to try it out.
 Take a few images of yourself.
 Share them on social media and see the reaction.
-If you need a bit of inspiration than check out this post of mine on Instagram.
+If you need a bit of inspiration then check out this post of mine on Instagram.
 Slide into my DM and let me know how it went.